MicrosoftDocs/azure-stack-docs/azure-stack/hci/plan/two-node-components.md

 #### Network Controller VM

-The Network Controller VM is deployed by default unless it is explicitly opt-out.
-If Network Controller VM is not deployed, the default access network access policies will not be available.
-Additionally, it is needed if you have any of the following requirements:
+The Network Controller VM is deployed by default unless it's explicitly opt-out.
+If Network Controller VM isn't deployed, the default access network access policies won't be available.
+Additionally, it's needed if you have any of the following requirements:

 - Create and manage virtual networks.
 Connect virtual machines (VMs) to virtual network subnets.